chilledoutluke/raceday__/README.md

 # raceday__
-practicing conditionals in real world scenarios
+applying conditionals in the form of a race day registration.